SimonPoparda/Olympic_Analysis_Azure/README.md

 ## Execution
-- Create Storage Account and Resource Group zrob screeny jak tworzysz storage account
+- Create Storage Account and Resource Group

-- Create container
+- Create container inside the storage account

 - Create two directories inside the container: one storing raw data and one storing transformed data

 - Create Data Factory

-- Create pipeline (data-ingestion)
-Copy every file from GitHub to Data Lake Gen 2
+Create pipeline, which will copy the data from my private GitHub to Data Lake Gen2
+Source:
+GitHub repository

+Sink:
+ADLS (Azure Data Lake Storage) in the Storage Account

+Create Linked Service

+Now I just repeated the same process for the rest of my data

 - Create DataBricks Service
+Create compute -

+Create Notebook -

+App Registration -

+Configs -

+Put Sensitive Data into the keyvault -
+*I faced error: "The operation is not allowed by RBAC.
+If role assignments were recently changed, please wait several minutes for role assignments to become effective."
+Solution was to assign Key Vault Secrets Officer role to my account

+Now I could create a secrets

+Create Secret Scope in databricks
+*Get URL from Microsoft documentation
+*Paste it with Databricks instance name
+*Took me to this page:

-Create compute, create notebook, mount storage account to databricks - app registration (create app), application client ID -
+Mount storage account to databricks in order to access files - using app registration (create app) -

+application client ID -
 Directory tenant ID -
 SecretKey - (Create client secret)